About NIDILRR Funding and Other Grant Resources

-NARIC maintains information regarding the current and previously funded projects of the National Institute on Disability and Rehabilitation Research.
+NARIC maintains information regarding the current and previously funded projects of the National Institute on Disability, Independent Living, and Rehabilitation Research.
 We do not have information on grants, grant announcements, or application packages.
 We also do not have access to previously submitted grant proposals or upcoming awards.

-Sign up for the NIDRR-Announcements list for the latest notices on new grant opportunities.
+Sign up for the NIDILRR-Announcements list for the latest notices on new grant opportunities.

 Did you miss an announcement?
 View the archive.